webmeshproj/webmesh-vdi/doc/CONTRIBUTING.md

 You can use the [`godoc`](https://pkg.go.dev/github.com/tinyzimmer/kvdi) for navigating the code base and I'll definitely be trying to get comments on every exported object at some point.
 I've made good dents so far.

+## Submitting a PR

+I might draw up some templates later, but for now if you'd like to submit a PR, fork this repository and then open a PR into the `main` branch of this repo.

 ## Current TODOs

 If you are wanting to contribute I am open to discussions in an issue, PRs, whatever.